 The central office is located in San Francisco with chapters all over the world.
 Antioch’s chapter joins the four other regional chapters, School of International Training (Brattleboro, VT), Southern New Hampshire University (Manchester, NH), Tuck School of Business at Dartmouth (Hanover, NH), UMass Amherst.

 Perpetual Food Drive – 2012 service project – Initiative to provide local food banks with a more reliable and sustainable supply of food year round.
+The Perpetual Food Drive continues with strong support at AUNE.

 Stay in NH Strategy Breakfast – Hosted by Antioch University New England, this event was held to discuss ways to encourage New Hampshire’s young professionals working in state.
 The open discussion involved members from the New Hampshire Business for Social Responsibility, Stay Work Play, Keene Young Professionals of the Keene Chamber of Commerce, and AUNE’s Net Impact Chapter.